A residual-based finite element surrogate solver for elliptic partial differential equations: FD-CON: Finite Difference Convolutional Operator Network

-This decomposition is a core component of our framework and is applied consistently in both the FDM and FEM settings.
-To simplify the boundary treatment, we consider the left edge of the domain as the Neumann boundary and the other three edges as Dirichlet boundaries.

-\subsection{FD-CON: Finite Difference Convolutional Operator Network}
+\section{FD-CON: Finite Difference Convolutional Operator Network}

-The FD-CON approach of NICON approximates solutions of Poisson equations by learning to minimize a discretized strong-form residual.
-In this formulation, the model learns to satisfy the PDE and boundary conditions simultaneously via multiple weighted loss functions.
+For completeness, we also present the finite difference convolutional operator network (FD-CON), which serves as a finite difference counterpart of FE-CON.
+Similar to FE-CON, FD-CON learns the solution operator by minimizing a physics-based residual, but uses a finite difference discretization instead of a finite element formulation.
+The FD-CON approach approximates solutions of Poisson equations by minimizing a discretized strong-form residual.
+In this formulation, the model is trained to satisfy both the PDE and boundary conditions simultaneously through a combination of residual-based loss terms.
 The inputs to the network are provided as image channels.
 As shown in Figure~\ref{fig:fdm_input_channels}, the source term $f$ is encoded as a dense pixel-wise field over the entire domain $\Omega$.
-In contrast, the Dirichlet and Neumann boundary conditions, $g_D$ and $g_N$, are represented as separate input channels whose pixel values are nonzero only on their respective boundary locations and set to zero elsewhere in the domain.
+In contrast, the Dirichlet and Neumann boundary conditions, $g_D$ and $g_N$, are represented as separate input channels whose pixel values can be nonzero only on their respective boundary locations and are set to zero in the interior of the domain.
 The network predicts the solution over the entire domain.
 After training, the predicted solution is post-processed by replacing the values on the Dirichlet boundary with the given boundary condition, as illustrated in Figure~\ref{fig:fdm_input_channels}.
 Therefore, the final solution satisfies the Dirichlet boundary condition exactly while retaining the network prediction in the interior and on Neumann boundaries.

 For computational efficiency, we compute the finite difference Laplacian using convolutional kernels.
 The classical 5-point stencil \eqref{fd_5} and 9-point stencil \eqref{fd_9} for the discrete Laplacian can be expressed as 2D convolutions with fixed kernels.
 For example, the discrete Laplacian with the 5-point stencil can be represented as follows: